rhomobile/rhomobile-docs/eb/en/edge/api/Backlight.md

 ### Device Limits
 The levels of supported screen backlight intensity are device dependent.
 You can determine the levels on your device using the backlightSettingsEvent and getBacklightSettings method.

-### ‘Auto’ and ‘Manual’ Backlight Intensity
+### 'Auto' and 'Manual' Backlight Intensity
 Windows Mobile 6.5 Devices with a light sensor, such as the ES400 will support two modes for the Backlight: Auto Mode (default) where the light sensor input affects the backlight intensity and Manual Mode where the user sets the backlight manually.
-In order to use the Intensity setting in Enterprise Browser, the device must be put into Manual Mode, most easily achieved via the ‘Backlight & Keylight’ applet accessed via Start->Settings->System.
+In order to use the Intensity setting in Enterprise Browser, the device must be put into Manual Mode, most easily achieved via the 'Backlight & Keylight' applet accessed via Start->Settings->System.

 ### Android
 Unlike all other devices, changes made to the backlight intensity are made only to Enterprise Browser.
-Switching native applications or quitting Enterprise Browser will revert the backlight intensity to the system’s default level until Enterprise Browser is resumed.
+Switching native applications or quitting Enterprise Browser will revert the backlight intensity to the system's default level until Enterprise Browser is resumed.
 Also the method `on` does not work as the backlight settings are application specific, please use the [Wake API](../api/Wake) to keep the screen on.